 Interest rate risk is the risk that the value of fixed-income securities will decline because of changing interest rates.
-The prices of fixed-income securities with a longer time to maturity, measured by effective duration, tend to be more sensitive to changes in interest rates and, therefore, more volatile than those with shorter durations.
+The prices of fixedincome securities with a longer time to maturity, measured by effective duration, tend to be more sensitive to changes in interest rates and, therefore, more volatile than those with shorter durations.
 Effective duration is the approximate change in the price of a security resulting from a 100-basis-point (1-percentage-point) change in the level of interest rates.
 It is not a measure of time.

-Interest rate risk for the STIP is managed by constraining the maturity of all individual securities to be less than five and one-half years.
-There is no restriction on the weighted average maturity of the portfolio as it is managed relative to the liquidity demands of the investors.
-The nature and maturity of individual securities in the STIP allow for the use of weighted average maturity as an effective risk management tool, rather than the more complex measure, effective duration.
+Interest rate risk for STIP is managed by constraining the maturity of all individual securities to be less than or equal to 12 months.
+There is no restriction on weighted average maturity of the portfolio as it is managed relative to the liquidity demands of the investors.
+The nature and maturity of individual securities in STIP allow for the use of weighted average maturity as an effective risk management tool, rather than the more complex measure, effective duration.